 Please consult this webpage on a regular basis for possible news/updates.

-The EPCA award was issued by ERA-CVD in order to recognize the most remarkable and outstanding scientific publications by young researchers (age under 35 years old) in the field of cardiovascular research.
-The details for the 2018 award can be found here.
+The EPCA award was issued by ERA-CVD in order to recognize the most remarkable and outstanding scientific publications by young researchers (age under 35 years old at the date of publication) in the field of cardiovascular research, published in 2018.
+The details for the 2019 award can be found here.

-The winner will win a 3000 euros prize and will be invited as a special ERA-CVD Young Investigator lecturer in the ESC (European Society of Cardiology) Congress 2018, 25-29.8.2018.
+The winner will win a 3000 euros prize and will be invited as a special ERA-CVD Young Investigator guest in the ESC (European Society of Cardiology) Congress 2019, in Paris, 31.08.2019-4.09.2019.
 The award and travel costs related to the lecture will be covered by ERA-CVD.